WaylonWalker/waylonwalker.com/pages/blog/markata-dev-server.md

 * automatic port number
 * auto-restart
-* display
-    * port
-    * pid
-    * uptime
+* display _( port, pid, uptime )_

 ## finding the port

-I am very novice at best when It comes to sockets, the following function came from searching StackOverflow for how to tell if a port is in use.
+I am very novice at best when it comes to sockets, the following function came from searching StackOverflow for how to tell if a port is in use.
 I recursively check if a port is being used, if it is I increment by one until I find an unused port to return.